PauLopNun/PauLopNun/README.md

 # 👋 Hi, I'm Pau

-### 💻 Aspiring Software Developer | Exploring Tech to Build Meaningful Experiences
+### 💻 Software Developer Student | Exploring Tech to Build Meaningful Experiences

 I'm Pau, a student in **Cross-platform App Development** with a passion for building inspiring, useful and creative software.
 I love working on personal projects, exploring modern technologies, and growing as a developer day by day.